-- A. For purposes of this provision, the term pets or animals include birds and fish. - B. Only those pets specifically discussed and approved in accordance with the terms of this policy are authorized to be housed in the owners Unit. - C. There shall be no unauthorized pet in the Unit or on Housing Authority property.
+- A. For purposes of this provision, the term pets or animals include birds and fish. - B. Only those pets specifically discussed and approved in accordance with the terms of this policy are authorized to be housed in the owners Unit. - C. There shall be no unauthorized pet in the Unit or Gateway Crossing Property.